lperezu1/partychangers/README.md

 - The other database is the party change file pulled from here: https://dl.ncsbe.gov/?prefix=data/PartyChange/  I pulled the file dated 12/1/2025.That file does not show the names of the people who changed parties.

-- The final file is the 2026 candidate list also maintianted by the NCSBE  [https://www.ncsbe.gov/results-data/candidate-lists  ](https://s3.amazonaws.com/dl.ncsbe.gov/Elections/2026/Candidate%20Filing/Candidate_Listing_2026.csv)
+- The final file is the 2026 candidate list also maintained by the NCSBE  [https://www.ncsbe.gov/results-data/candidate-lists  ](https://s3.amazonaws.com/dl.ncsbe.gov/Elections/2026/Candidate%20Filing/Candidate_Listing_2026.csv)

 # Method
 - I removed inactive and removed voters from the statewide voter registration file.